List of Virtual Console games for Nintendo 3DS (North America): Super Nintendo Entertainment System

 These titles were originally released for use on the Super Nintendo Entertainment System, which was launched in 1991.
 These Virtual Console titles are exclusively available for New Nintendo 3DS platforms (New Nintendo 3DS, New Nintendo 3DS XL, and New Nintendo 2DS XL).
-Nintendo has claimed that the reason for this is due to technical issues regarding the CPU in older Nintendo 3DS models for rendering the emulation, but some fan-made emulators compatible with the old 3DS exist that will run SNES games at full speed.
+Nintendo has claimed that the reason for this is due to improved CPU in the New 3DS, but some fan-made emulators compatible with the old 3DS exist that will run some SNES games at full speed.

 There were 30 games available to purchase on the New Nintendo 3DS platforms (New Nintendo 3DS, New Nintendo 3DS XL and New Nintendo 2DS XL).